/api/system/tasks

 statusstring

-The current status of the task: "running", "completed", or "error".
+The current status of the task: "running" (in progress), "success" (completed successfully), or "failed" (terminated with an error).

 progressinteger